-Grossmont-Cuyamaca Community College District understands that creating a diverse and inclusive environment requires going beyond the formal steps to address underrepresentation outlined in this Plan.
+In addition to the steps/measures used to address underrepresentation and/or significant underrepresentation, found in Sections XII and XIII of this Plan, Grossmont-Cuyamaca Community College District will implement a focused approach to diversity, equity, and inclusion.
+GCCCD understands that creating a diverse and inclusive environment requires going beyond the formal steps to address underrepresentation outlined in this Plan.
 Fostering a culture of equity and belonging is a continuous, institution-wide effort.
 To that end, GCCCD will champion diversity, equity and inclusion through multiple approaches: